Monbar921/NewsLine/README.md

 );
 ```

-First 2 step you can execute as follows in one command (you are in project root folder):
+First 2 step present in sql file which is located in:
 ```
-sudo -u postgres psql -a -f src/main/database/init_database.sql
+src/main/database/init_database.sql
 ```

-#### 2.3 Change password of 'postgres' user:
+#### 2.3 Create a new user in your database and give him all permissions:
 ```
-psql -U postgres -d newsline -c "alter user postgres with password 'postgres';"
+    CREATE USER $POSTGRES_USER WITH PASSWORD $PASSWORD;
+    GRANT CONNECT ON DATABASE "newsline" to $POSTGRES_USER;
+    GRANT ALL PRIVILEGES ON DATABASE "newsline" to $POSTGRES_USER;
+    GRANT pg_read_all_data to $POSTGRES_USER;
+    GRANT pg_write_all_data to $POSTGRES_USER;
 ```

-#### 2.4 Write password from previous step in 'spring.datasource.password' field.
+#### 2.4 Write password and username from previous step in 'spring.datasource.password' and 'spring.datasource.username' fields.
 It is located in:
 ```
 src/main/resources/application.properties
 ```